Last surviving United States war veterans

 This is an incomplete list of the last surviving veterans of American wars.
-The last surviving veteran of any particular war, upon their death, marks the end of a historic era.
 Exactly who is the last surviving veteran is often an issue of contention, especially with records from long-ago wars.
 The "last man standing" was often very young at the time of enlistment and in many cases had lied about his age to gain entry into the service, which confuses matters further.